mikelogaciuk/frontend-vue-playground/NOTES.md

 It is widely used for single values like numbers, strings, and booleans.
 It can also be used to create reactive references to DOM elements.

+### Ref vs Reactive pitfalls

+In Vue 3, both `ref()` and `reactive()` are used for reactivity, but they have different **use** cases:

+`ref()` as already mentioned is typically used for primitive values (like numbers, strings, booleans), but it can also wrap objects and arrays.

+When you use `ref()` with an object or array, you access the value via .value.
+This is often suggested because `ref()` works consistently in both the `<script setup></script>` and `<template></template>`, and is easier to destructure without losing reactivity.

+The `reactive()` is designed for objects and arrays, making all their properties reactive.
+However, destructuring a reactive object can break reactivity, which can lead to bugs if not handled carefully.

+This is why, for example CoPilot suggests `ref()` for objects/arrays all the time.

+In short:

+- ref() is more predictable when passing objects/arrays as props or emitting them in events.
+- ref() is compatible with Vue’s Composition API patterns and works well with TypeScript.

 ## Computed Properties

 Computed properties are a powerful feature in Vue that allow you to define properties that depend on other reactive properties.
 They are automatically updated when their dependencies change.